Michaelt293/isotope/README.md

 ## Future directions

-Isotopic profiles currently cannot be calculated for chemical formulae.
+Isotopic profiles currently cannot be calculated for molecular formulae.
 This is a major limitation since isotopic profiles are important in mass spectrometry.
 Therefore, this functionality should be added to Isotope in a future version.
 Since calculating isotopic profiles is computationally expensive, this feature could be introduced using Rust if performance is an issue using pure Haskell code.
 (Rust is a modern systems programming language with a strong type system and memory safety [6].)

 To increase compile-time checks, refinement types could be introduced using LiquidHaskell [7].
 For example, not all elements have naturally-occurring isotopes and such elements therefore do not have an average mass.
 Using LiquidHaskell, the function `averageMass` could be refined to only accept elements with naturally-occurring isotopes.
 If such a direction is taken, two separate libraries may be maintained; one using LiquidHaskell and the other using only conventional Haskell code.